imhicihu/Patrimonio-database/tutorial.md

 * `Show all:` Show all records that form your database
 * `New Record:` Append a new record to your database
 * `Delete Record:` Delete the current record
 * `Find:` Searcher that use another routine.
 Click over the Find button and it will bring a second window.
-It will search especifically with a certain condition: ie. `Laserjet`, it will found all Laserjet records that meet with that search criteria.
-To toggle between all those found objetcs, just click over `Thumbnails` or go to the upper left portion of the screen and click over every triangle.
+It will search especifically a certain condition: ie. `Laserjet`, it will found all Laserjet records that meet with that search criteria.
+To toggle between all those found objects, just click over `Thumbnails` or go to the upper left portion of the screen and click over every triangle.